rexsllemel/me1-sample/README.md

  ## Notes

- This is for Major Elective 1 activity
+ This is for Major Elective 1 school activity.
+ Forked from my instructor, Sir James Pandan